altermarkive/experimental-fall-detector-android-app/README.md

 * For optimal performance (to reduce the number of false alarms and the number of undetected falls) carry the device close to your waist (a trouser pocket, a belt clip, etc.).
 * Keep your device charged at all times.

 See the screenshots of [the main screen](doc/screenshot.1.png) and [the configuration screen](doc/screenshot.2.png).
-Install the app by clicking [here](fall-detector/build/outputs/apk/fall-detector-all-debug.apk)
+Install the app by side-loading the APK file available [here](releases) (you can find more info about the process [here](https://www.howtogeek.com/313433/how-to-sideload-apps-on-android/))

 ## CREDITS